persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-02-27-asp-net-6-signup-api.md

 - Role based authorization with two roles "User" and "Admin"<br />
 - CRUD Account management routes with role based access control<br />
 - Swagger API documentation with routes<br />
+- Tests with Karma and Jasmine for the Angular Client
 </p>

 <ul>